 - Change in color of skin.

-- Give this drug with liquids as early as you can after the attack has started.
+- Take as early as you can after the attack has started.

 - Be sure your hands are dry before you touch this drug.

 - Some brands of this drug come in a blister pack.
 If this drug comes in a blister pack, take out the tablet right before use.
-Do not push the tablet out of the foil when opening.
+Peel back the foil on the blister.
+Do not push the tablet through the foil.
+Doing so may cause the tablet to break.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.